vanajmoorthy/PuzzleFlix/README.md

 A puzzle playing website where you can play sudoku, multiple eights puzzles, and the eight queens puzzle.

 This was my sub-honours year long software engineering final project completed for my 3rd year at the University of St Andrews.
-Developed by a team of 5 in a simulated software engineer environment using Agile and SCRUM management techniques
+Developed by a team of 5 in a simulated software engineer environment using Agile and SCRUM management techniques.

+Awarded a grade of a first.

 ### Deployment